• blog

 At Sobul, Primes & Schenkel, we pride ourselves on delivering the very highest standard, competency and professionalism to our clients.
 Our firm offers a greater level of personal service than any other Los Angeles or national firm.
 SPS has been freeing our clients to pursue their passions since 1981.

-For more information about SPSCPA, simply click here to schedule a consultation or call us at 310-826-2060.
+For more information about SPS, simply click here to schedule a consultation or call us at 310-826-2060.

 « Forget the Playoffs, College Football’s All About New Tax Laws and Tickets